-Entry to the Regional Division will be determined using criteria established by League Management Committee and subject to adherence to the stated application deadline.
+Entry to the Regional Division will be determined using criteria established by Competitions Management Committee and subject to adherence to the stated application deadline.

-D. All divisions are subject to the approval of the League Management Committee of the Ontario Soccer Association.
+D. All divisions are subject to the approval of Competitions Management Committee.

-E. The League reserves the right to establish sub-divisions, subject to the approval of the League Management Committee of the Ontario Soccer Association.
+E. The League reserves the right to establish sub-divisions, subject to the approval of Competitions Management Committee.